-Having fun together is one of the best, most effective and life enhancing relationship tool.
-Better then a well crafted "I Message", better then a routine (well, wait, hold on, I love me a routine), better then a logical consequence, better then a lecture.
+Having fun together is one of the best, most effective and life enhancing relationship tools.
+Better than a well crafted "I Message", better than a routine (well, wait, hold on, I love me a routine), better than a logical consequence, better than a lecture.

 We forget that laughing together, sharing a delightful moment, going on an adventure is the real glue that binds us.
 The relationship is where we find the powerful influence we are searching for.
 Summer is the perfect time to add in the fun, the spice, the laughter.
 Here are some ideas for you.